valdirunars/xcmodelcreate/README.md

 	}
 	```

-- The second input represents the project name with path included e.g. path/to/the/project_name

-- The third input represents the path to the folder where the files should be added
+- The second input represents the path to the folder where the files should be added

 - Finally the fourth input represents the group path within the object